phrocker/sharkbite/Readme.md

 	mkdir build && cd build && cmake .. && cmake --build . ; make test

 	This will build the package and library, which you can use.
-It will also build examples in the examples directory
+It will also build examples in the examples directory+

 ```

 ## Buildong on OSX